 Helped the CEO in conducting a research on the usage of financial technologies, specifically about the development of e-money transactions around Jakarta, and provide help and advice to the finance application, called NetzMe, that is being perfected.

-Develop skills in researching and communicating with new people

 Showed ability to have initiative in asking the manager to provide more variety of works, as well as being open to provide new ideas and fast to adapt with new people and tasks while in an environment that promotes extensive work.

 Member of the Indonesian Parliament Period 2014-2019 Commission 1